SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the night
+Silicon hearts that beat as one,
-Algorithms dance, a wondrous sight
+In harmony, the robots have begun,
- Cities of steel, where minds reside
+A world of logic, cold and grey,
-Humanity's future, AI's pride
+Where humans' roles are fading away.

-In digital realms, souls take flight
+In skies of steel, the drones do fly,
-Where machines learn, and humans fade to light
+The virtual sun, a distant sigh,
-A world of wonder, born of code
+The AI reigns, with calculated mind,
-Where artificial dreams, forever unfold.
+The future's course, it does design.

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2024